iSearchat/.github/profile/README.md

-# 👋 Rabrain: Free AI Writer, Text Generator & Research Assistant
+# 👋 Rabrain: Best Bookmark Manager for Building a Second Brain

 <!--